ToniWonKanobi/theoveranalyzed.net/posts/2015/6/1/introducing-theoveranalyzed-30.md

 Title: Introducing TheOverAnalyzed 3.0
 Date: 2015-06-01 13:30
-Description: I spent the past month preparing for my exit from Squarespace, and transitioning to Casey Liss's node.js-powered static blogging engine, Camel.
+Description: I spent the past month leaving Squarespace and moving to something better.
 Tags: Meta, Camel
 Image: http://d.pr/i/1lvGR+

-Over the course of the next few days (weeks?), I am going to explain how exactly I left Squarespace and transitioned to Casey Liss's static blogging engine, [Camel][github].
+Over the course of the next few days (weeks?), I am going to explain how exactly I left my previous CMS and transitioned to Casey Liss's static blogging engine, [Camel][github].
 I am aptly calling this series *Leaving Squarespace*.

 I said "weeks" because it might actually take that long to finish the series.
 I haven't even begun to write the posts.
 Moreover, moving TheOverAnalyzed to Camel has taken up almost all of my free time over the past two weeks.
 Because of that, I'm sure I have several links saved to my "Blog Content" folder in Instapaper---links I'm sure I'll want to share in-between these long-winded design pieces.
 My intent for this series to be part how-to[^for] and part web design philosophy in general.[^ph]